wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-collab-manage-teams/includes/teams-roles.md

 ![Owner-member permission differences](../media/owner-member-permissions.png)

-If a team is created from an existing Office 365 Group, permissions are inherited from that group.
+If a team is created from an existing group, permissions are inherited from that group.

 > [!NOTE]
 > All users with Exchange Online mailboxes can create teams.